KCErb/hello-ruboto/training/basics/actionbar/responding.md

 # Let's Close With a Toast

 Hopefully by now you know how to add buttons, give them id numbers, use the APIs a bit, and that's great.
 But how can you test something as you go?
-There are a few tools (most notably IRB which we'll get to in another lesson), but right now I'll show you a kind of cute one that I like to use sometimes.
+There are a few tools (most notably IRB which we'll get to in another lesson), but right now I'll show you a little cute one that I like to use sometimes.
 I won't explain much on this one both because it is simple and because I want you to get in the habit of looking things up.

 ```ruby
 require 'ruboto/widget'